rdkit/homebrew-rdkit/README.md

 ### Optional installs

+- `--with-python3` will install RDkit under the Python3 (By default, the RDkit is installed under Python2)
 - `--with-java` will install the Java wrapper.
 - `--with-inchi` will install the InChI support.
 This will download InChI from http://inchitrust.org if necessary.
 - `--with-avalon` will install the Avalon toolkit support.
 This will download the Avalon Toolkit source.